Amalie Høgh Eichler

 Engineering Phages for Therapy Against Multidrug-Resistant Pseudomonas aeruginosa

-response.
+This project will identify which bacterial genes are activated during phage infection and use this knowledge to create genetically engineered “stealth” phages that can block this response.
 The safety and effectiveness of these new phages will be evaluated using biofilmand infection models that mimic clinical conditions

 DARA FOOTPRINT